vadimLuzyanin/React-DnD-Todo-App/README.md

-React DnD Todo Application
+React DnD Todo App
 ==========================

-This is a simple React TodoList application
+This is a simple todo list application

 Was built using `react-beautiful-dnd` and `Material-UI`

+Layout if fully responsive now